Princy-5/VSDSquadron-Mini-Internship/README.md

         ![Screenshot 2024-06-27 143529](https://github.com/Princy-5/VSDSquadron-Mini-Internship/assets/173944414/22ca5cdb-1c75-4eb3-bb2a-97226dedd0b6)

 # CONCLUTION
-     Developing an Automated Parking Ticket Vending Machine using the RISC-V toolchain involves writing a simple C program that simulates the ticket issuing process.
-The program effectively demonstrates user input handling, basic calculations, and formatted output through functions that prompt the user for parking hours, calculate the cost, and print a ticket.
-Compiling and running the program using the RISC-V toolchain and an emulator like Spike provides a robust environment for testing and development.
     This foundational project showcases how RISC-V can be used for practical applications, setting the stage for more complex implementations and integrations with real-world hardware systems.
 By following these steps, you gain a clear understanding of the development process for embedded systems using the RISC-V architecture.